Constitution and Politics

 Objectives and Content

-Introduce students to Norwegian Constitutional law, its foundations, the political processes in which it is embedded, and current challenges - all in a comparative context.
 The course is an interdisciplinary project between the Faculty of Social Sciences, department of Comparative Politics and the Faculty of Law, and addresses the topic both from a legal and a social science perspective.
 The lectures will be given by teachers from both faculties, as well as invited guests.
-The aim is to bring together students who share the same interest for constitutional matters in the conjunction between law and politics, but who rarely meet in the spaces created by the university.
+The aim is to bring together students who share an interest in constitutional matters in the conjunction between law and politics, but who rarely meet in the spaces created by the university.

 One aim of the course is to give an introduction of the "living constitution", which not only consists of formal constitutional law, but also includes the role of political parties, the central government apparatus, the corporative arrangements and the principle of local self-government.
-The course will discuss constitutional politics focusing on reforms and changes in the relationships between the executive, the legislative and the judicial branches of government.
-As previously stated, the Norwegian constitution will be put in perspective by using examples from other jurisdictions when appropriate, and the literature covers different models of constitution-making.
+The course will discuss constitutional politics in Norway and other countries, focusing on reforms and changes in the relationships between the executive, the legislative and the judicial branches of government.

 - is able to define key concepts including constitution, constitutionalism, separation of powers, judicial review, counter-majoritarian dilemma